laravel/docs/testing.md

 ./vendor/bin/phpunit
 ```

-In addition to the `phpunit` command, you may use the `test` Artisan command to run your tests.
+In addition to the `pest` or `phpunit` commands, you may use the `test` Artisan command to run your tests.
 The Artisan test runner provides verbose test reports in order to ease development and debugging:

 ```shell
 php artisan test
 ```

-Any arguments that can be passed to the `phpunit` command may also be passed to the Artisan `test` command:
+Any arguments that can be passed to the `pest` or `phpunit` commands may also be passed to the Artisan `test` command:

 ```shell
 php artisan test --testsuite=Feature --stop-on-failure